Faculty Profile

 What security issues do European countries face?
 How are European countries, the European Union, and NATO responding to various threats?
 This course delves into the structure of European security, examines the security challenges confronted by Europe, and weighs the opportunities these challenges present for enhancing Europe's security and global leadership.
 Students will learn how European governments define security, formulate strategies, and implement policies to meet a host of traditional, transnational, and human security concerns.
 This course is cross-listed as INST 284.
 Prerequisite: 170/INST 170.

+Special topics not usually studied in depth in course offerings are examined.
 Prerequisite dependent upon topic.
 This course is cross-listed as POSC 290 when the topic is "Transatlantic Relations."

 Courses in the area of Policy Studies.
 The content of the course will reflect the interests and expertise of faculty and the needs of students.
+Prerequisite dependent upon topic.

 Topics not normally studied in depth in the regular offerings are analyzed in these special topics courses.
 Recent offerings have included: Contemporary Political Ideologies, Mexican Politics, Political Thought of the Enlightenment, Politics in Fiction, Separation of Powers, The Bill of Rights, and Italian Politics.
 Prerequisite for 290 is dependent upon topic.